 Custom baggers: full dressers, full dress tourers, deckers, grocery getters…they go by many names but they all have the same things in common: big V-twin engines, big front wheels, big saddlebags, sensual bodywork, and questionable levels of taste.
 Unlike custom café racers that generally prefer a subtle and understated design aesthetic, or custom scramblers that require a rough and ready nature, custom baggers champion the loud and proud, bigger is better, over-the-top attitude.
 And they should.

 Custom baggers aren’t subtle and they’re designed to turn heads and grab your attention, so if a job’s worth doing, it’s worth doing properly and going all in.
 However, the world of motorcycle customization requires bike designers and builders to walk a very fine line that can lead to failure if they overstep the mark.
+By definition, these bagger motorcycle beasts are meant to be loud and proud.
+They need to feature a whole host of classic bagger parts, with giant front wheels, incredibly painted side cover, huge bags, and an ostentatious nature.
+Naturally, a huge v-twin engine is also a pre-requisite, but not all custom baggers for sale are custom Harley baggers, and some of the entries on this list may surprise you.

 Taste is subjective though, and what one person considers to be a masterpiece another might consider to be an artistic disaster, so before we get any further with our list of…unusual…looking custom baggers, we just want to say that none of the entries on the list is poorly made, and all of them are well-engineered to the highest levels – our only problem with them is the aesthetic.
 Even then, you still have to applaud the designers for taking the risks in the first place, and then putting out there.
 Some outrageous ideas work…but the vast majority of them are just too crazy to comprehend, and we’ve had a look around online for some of the worst offenders.